Which Samsung Galaxy phone should you buy? We compare all of them

 The A42 5G sits just below the A52, provides slightly less RAM, loses the macro camera and has a lower resolution front-facing camera.
 It still has 5G connectivity though, along with a slightly bigger battery and a marginally bigger display, which could make it a great affordable option for those of you who watch a lot of videos on the move.

-If 5G speeds are your top priority but you don't want to spend a lot of money then Samsung's A32 5G is where you should be looking.
+If 5G speeds are your top priority but you don't want to spend much money, Samsung's Galaxy A32 5G is where you should be looking.
 Its low price makes it one of the cheapest 5G-enabled phones it's possible to buy right now, but it also snags you a big 6.5-inch display and a multi rear camera setup.
 We're yet to fully review this phone so we can't vouch for its overall performance, but it's difficult to argue with that price.

 The Galaxy A12 is the cheapest phone Samsung sells and it's the one to consider for those of you who simply want a phone for all of life's essentials and don't need to waste money on extravagant cameras or supercomputer-levels of processing power.
 It doesn't have 5G, but it does have four rear cameras, a 6.5-inch display and a capacious 5,000-mAh battery which, given the generally low demands of the specs, I'd expect to give easily a full day of power.

-Read more: Samsung Galaxy A Series: New lineup starts at $110 and two models have 5G
+Read more: Samsung Galaxy A Series: New lineup starts at $110, two models have 5G